 The impacts of cheating can be lifelong for a betrayed partner, children, extended family, and even the person who has been unfaithful and the affair partner.
 When considering how to move forward after cheating, it’s important to explore the personal impacts of an affair and the environment that resulted in infidelity.

 It’s not selfish to think about your own needs after a betrayal like a partner cheating.
-Infidelity is a unique betrayal, and it’s important to understand how an affair has impacted you – and how it may continue to – physiologically, psychologically and socially.
+Infidelity is a unique betrayal, and it’s important to understand how an an emotional affair or sexual affair has impacted you – and how it may continue to – physiologically, psychologically and socially.

 Surviving Infidelity: Understand Why People Cheat